InfoSeeking/IRIS/README.md

 ##<a id="Filter"></a>Filter
 ###Request
-The filter controller removes words from the resources provided.
+The filter operator removes words from the resources provided.
 The wordList parameter contains the words you wish to remove from the content.

 ```